 - Open Netlist Viewer (User Guide) - Synthesize Double-click Synthesize to run synthesis on your design with the default settings.
-The constraints associated with Synthesis in the Constraint Manager are passed to Synplify. - Verify Post-Synthesis Implementation (Simulate) - Place and Route Place and Route takes the design constraints from the Constraint Manager and
+The constraints associated with Synthesis in the Constraint Manager are passed to Synplify. - Verify Post-Synthesis Implementation (Simulate)

+- Place and Route Place and Route takes the design constraints from the Constraint Manager and runs with default settings.
+This is the last step in the push-button design flow execution.

 - Verify Post Layout Implementation

 - Verify Timing Right click and select Configure Options to specify a timing report with your desired conditions.

 - Open SmartTime

 - Verify Power

 - Open SSN Analyzer